 No prerequisites and/or advance preparation required.

-Participants will be awarded up to 13.5 CPE credits.
+Participants will be awarded up to 13.5 CPE credits for this group live event.
 CPE credits can be earned in the following categories:

 Accounting, Accounting (Governmental)